dvdzkwsk/react-redux-starter-kit/README.md

 ### Configuration

 Basic project configuration can be found in `~/config/index.js`.
 Here you'll be able to redefine your src and dist directories, add/remove aliases, tweak your vendor dependencies, and more.
+For the most part, you should be able to make your changes in here without ever having to touch the webpack build configuration.

 Structure
 ---------